EleutherAI/lm-evaluation-harness/README.md

 ## Overview

-This project provides a unified framework to test autoregressive language models (GPT-2, GPT-3, GPTNeo, etc) on a large number of different evaluation tasks.
+This project provides a unified framework to test generative language models on a large number of different evaluation tasks.

 Features:

 - 200+ tasks implemented.
 See the [task-table](./docs/task_table.md) for a complete list.
-- Support for GPT-2, GPT-3, GPT-Neo, GPT-NeoX, and GPT-J, with flexible tokenization-agnostic interface.
+- Support for the Hugging Face `transformers` library, GPT-NeoX, Megatron-DeepSpeed, and the OpenAI API, with flexible tokenization-agnostic interface.
 - Task versioning to ensure reproducibility.

 ## Install